 $ ssh pi@[IP_YOU_ASSIGN_TO_RASPBERRY_PI] $ ssh firstname.lastname@example.org

-- Install k3s on new node (knows as worker node)
+- Install k3s on the new node (known as the worker node)

 Execute the following command